Het54/WildCoin/README.md

 # WildCoin: Offline Blockchain Payments Architecture
 ## Overview
-WildCoin is a platform built on the Ethereum Blockchain that aims to provide a seamless experience for users to buy and sell digital assets.
-Our team worked tirelessly to develop this platform by utilizing various technologies such as Android Studio and Node.js.
+WILDCOIN is a cryptocurrency platform that enables easy and secure money transfers.
+WildCoin is built on the Ethereum Blockchain Sepolia Testnet that aims to provide a seamless experience for users to buy and sell WildCoin.
+It allows transactions even in areas with limited or no internet connectivity.
+The platform is built on cutting-edge technologies that ensure security and scalability.

 ## Features
 User-friendly interface
-- Secure payment processing
+- Secure Wallets
-- Seamless integration with Ethereum Blockchain
+- Send WildCoins without Internet Connectivity
-- 24/7 customer support
+- Buy WildCoin

 ## Installation
 To install WildCoin, please follow these steps: